 |telemetryalarmplugin||configurable monitoring of telemetry transmitting stations with alarm reporting for selected out-of-range values|

 Click on any plugin name to download it.
-The downloaded zip file will contain the JAR files that need to be copied into YAAC's plugins subdirectory in the directory where YAAC is installed.
+Downloaded zip files will contain the JAR files that need to be copied into YAAC's plugins subdirectory in the directory where YAAC is installed; downloaded jar files can be copied directly into the plugins subdirectory without modification.